KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 *The above code is an excerpt from openxr/openxr.h*

 The compositing of layers can be set on a per-layer basis through the use of the per-texel alpha channel.
-This is done through the use of the ``XrCompositionLayerFlags`` member.
+This is done through the use of the :openxr_ref:`XrCompositionLayerFlags` member.
 Below is a description of these flags.

 +-------------------------------------------------------+-----------------------------------------------------------------------------------------------------------+
 | XrCompositionLayerFlags                               | Descriptions                                                                                              |